colmwoods/PwdShell/README.md

 The main functions in **PwdShell** are:

+- Color Variables
+  Defined at the start of the program with the colorama libary for consistent colour-coded messages:
+  - `SUCCESS` = green + bright (used for success messages)
+  - `ERROR` = red + bright (used for error messages)
+  - `RESET` = resets the terminal back to default style

 - Class `PwdShell`
   - Holds `user_sessions` (dictionary) to manage active sessions on Heroku.
   - Ensures each user can create and verify their own master password during a session without permanent storage.